ajandris/candlemania/README.md

 At the end of development will be delivered:
 * Implemented User Stories
-* User Manual as a section in README.md file
+* README.md file
 * Development documentation in README.md file, in particular:
   * Requirements,
-  * Functional specifications,
   * Testing process in a separate file,
 * Deployment to cPanel hosting.
 * Code and version control using Git and GitHub

 ## Structure plane
-The structure plane is concerned with design elements – what will be on pages.
+The structure plane is concerned with design elements on pages.

 **Wireframes** allow seeing what will be on pages.
 There is no detailed design or colours (in most cases); # schematic elements only are placed on a page.